TablePress/TablePress/readme.md

 1. Move the folder "tablepress" into the "wp-content/plugins/" directory of your WordPress installation.
 1. Activate the plugin "TablePress" on the "Plugins" screen of your WordPress Dashboard.
 1. Create and manage tables by going to the "TablePress" screen in the admin menu.
-1. Add a table to a page, post, or text widget, by embedding the Shortcode `[table id=<your-table's-ID> /]` into its content, or by using the "Table" button in the editor toolbar.
+1. To insert a table into a post or page, copy its Shortcode Shortcode text for editor `[table id=<ID> /]`  and paste it into a "Shortcode" block at the desired place in the block editor.
+Each table has a unique ID that needs to be adjusted in that Shortcode.
 1. You can change the table styling by using CSS code, which can be entered into the "Custom CSS" textarea on the "Plugin Options" screen.

 ## Supporting future development